osohq/oso/docs/content/any/getting-started/application/model/index.md

 ## Write a policy

 Policies are files that are packaged with the rest of your application code.
-The Oso library loads and evaluates policy files when your application runs.
+Oso loads and evaluates policy files when your application runs.
 Now that you've installed Oso, create a policy file called `main.polar` and use it in your app:

 {{< literalInclude dynPath="pathOso" fallback="garbo" >}}

-To setup Oso in your app, you must...

-- initialize `Oso`: Usually Oso will be initialized globally and used during every request to enforce authorization.
-- tell Oso what data types you will authorize: With Oso, you express authorization logic over the data types used in your application.
-Often these will be model classes, but they could be any type of data or resource you want to control access to.
-- load your policy: Oso policies are written in policy files.
-Call `load_files` with the paths to your policy files.

 ## Define your resources, permissions and roles